Landrylab/Homomer_duplication_2024/README.md

-Scripts and data for Cisneros et al., (2023) Mutational biases contribute to the neutral complexification of protein interaction networks following gene duplication.
+Scripts and data for Cisneros et al., (2024).
+Mutational biases promote neutral increases in the complexity of protein interaction networks following gene duplication.

 Folders contain the following:
 - Data: It contains folders to store the raw PDB files and intermediate files created by the data preparation steps, such as